-Site Designation Location Considerations Site 1 - West Itinerant Apron Eliminates all City operated transient apron, this apron would be leased to U.S. Customs instead Reduces transient apron space for aircraft not requiring the U.S. Customs Provides limited additional space for U.S. Customs Not enough space for a taxilane between rows of tiedowns Does not conflict with MAP Site 2 - East of Main Apron Requires construction of new apron area Provides ample additional space for U.S. Customs Enough space for a taxilane between rows of tiedowns Interfered with reopening of Taxiway C Conflicts with MAP
+Site Designation Location Considerations Site 1 - West Itinerant Apron Eliminates all City operated transient apron, this apron would be leased to U.S. Customs instead Reduces transient apron space for aircraft not requiring the U.S. Customs Provides limited additional space for U.S. Customs Not enough space for a taxilane between rows of tiedowns Does not conflict with MAP Site 2 - East of Main Apron Requires construction of new apron area Provides ample additional space for U.S. Customs Enough space for a taxilane between rows of tiedowns Interferes with re-opening of closed taxiway south of Taxiway G (for EAA access) Conflicts with MAP